Fire and rescue services

 More information:

-If you're an Australian-Nigerian dual national and aged between 18 and 30, you may need to join the National Youth Service Corps program.
+If you're an Australian-Nigerian dual national and aged between 18 and 30, you may be required to join the National Youth Service Corps program.

 Nigerian authorities may insist dual nationals enter and exit on a Nigerian passport.